Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Proof of Theorem

 where the last equality uses Lemma~\ref{lemma: normal-norm}.
 On the event $\gE_{\vv_t, 0, \varepsilon_D^*}^{\complement} = \gE_{\vv_t, +, \varepsilon_D^*}\cup \gE_{\vv_t, -, \varepsilon_D^*}$, we use the following notation to denote the exponential term in the upper bound of $D_2$ for simplicity:

 Then, the expectation over the positive and negative events $\gE_{\vv_t, 0, \varepsilon_D^*}^{\complement}$ can be bounded as follows:

-where in the second last inequality, we used $f_t(\vv_t) \leq 1$ and in the last inequality, we used the definition of the margin event $\gE_{\vv_t, 0, \varepsilon_D^*}$.
+where in the second-to-last inequality, we used $f_t(\vv_t) \leq 1$ and in the last inequality, we used the definition of the margin event $\gE_{\vv_t, 0, \varepsilon_D^*}$.
 The last equality is due to Lemma~\ref{lemma: normal-norm}.
 Then, collecting the two terms, we conclude:

 Then, it remains to construct an upper bound for the first term.
 Let $w_t = \langle \nabla_{\vtheta} V(\pi_{\vtheta_t}), \vv_t \rangle$, and we use $D_3$ to denote the first term as follows:

 where we used the fact that $\varepsilon_D^* \geq 0$ and $\varsigma(\cdot)$ is monotonically increasing.
 We also separate the event into two cases depending on $|w_t|$ as follows: